Registering and Launching a DWC App

 Once an app is registered and DWC is enabled, anyone with the URL and access to the server can run the app in a browser on a computer or mobile device.
 To launch your app, simply navigate to the app's URL in a web browser.

-If you registered your app with the Enterprise Manager, click the Launch in Browser (DWC) button at the top of the app's configuration page to open a new browser window and launch the app.
+If you registered your app with the Enterprise Manager, click the Launch DWC-WebCUI button at the top of the app's configuration page to open a new browser window and launch the app.

-If you are using Eclipse or VSCode, the Run as DWC buttons register your app and launch it in a new browser window.
+If you are using BDT Studio or VS Code, the Run as DWC buttons register your app and launch it in a new browser window.

 Deployment URLs